chaitra-bhandari/TransformerRag/UI-RAG/docs/troubleshooting.rst

 **Problem: "Index not found" on AI Search queries**

-Search index not created or name mismatch.
+Search index not created or not found.

 **Solution:**